mcdomx/mcdomx.github.io/_site/README.md

     gem update --system
     bundler update --bundler

+Built the site:

-jeckyll build
+    jekyll build

-    - builds _site
+Run the site and view at http://localhost:4000

-jeckyll serve
+    jekyll serve
-    - builds _site that can be viewed at http://localhost:4000

 To add new project's:

-	- update /data/projects.yml
-	- add new page for the project in /project_pages/<project_name>.html
+1. Create a project page for the project
-	- update the new html page with front matter variables
+2. Copy an application screenshot to `static/images`
+3. Copy an existing project md template in `_projects/`.
+Each md file will be used to create a link to a new project site automatically.
+No need to update any HTML.
+Just add the new md file to include new projects.
+4. Rename the template to the repo name of the project
+5. Update the md fields with relevant project information